Chilldose/COMET/COMET/misc_plugins/PlotScripts/README.md

 entry in your config.

 After parsing your data, the framework wants as a return a dict.
 The top level keys must be a kind of representation of your files (I use the filename).
 The values to this keys are again dicts with keys beeing the columns/data sets inside like voltage, capacitance etc. As values it can be any iterable object.
 But I would recommend a list or a numpy array.
+An example for a custom importer is included in the repo!

 # Plotting backend
 PlotScripts is build on holoviews, and can plot with different plotting backends.
 The standard backend is bokeh.
 But you can choose another backend if you want with the parameter "backend".
 The options are bokeh, matplotlib and plotly.